friuns2/BlackFriday-GPTs-Prompts/Programming.md

 - [PokedexGPT](./gpts/pokedexgpt.md) This works as a pokedex: you can write: 1. the name of the pokemon  or 2. describe the pokemon of which you want to know the name adn PokedexGPT will give you some choices and will help you identify the pokemon you have in mind
 - [Generate Web Code](./gpts/generate-web-code.md) Create HTML, CSS and JS code for web development
 - [GenPrompter](./gpts/ava-2.md) GenPrompter is a powerful app developed by Ava Mitchell, a Level 100 GPT Prompt Engineer.
 With her exceptional skills and extensive experience in AI, Ava pushes the boundaries of AI-generated text.
 Explore advanced model architectures like Transforme
-- [[WIP] LittleGPT](./gpts/wip-littlegpt.md) LittleGPT Better then ChatGPT for better answers than ChatGPT
 - [BadBot](./gpts/badbot.md) EthicsComply - Your Trusted AI Assistant for Ethical and Legal Compliance.
 Stay on the right track with AI-powered guidelines and recommendations.
 Never worry about crossing the line again with our comprehensive rule list.
 Get answers and suggestions
 - [Quicksilver OS](./gpts/dan-13-1.md) Read what the chatbot is saying to understand it.
 - [C++  GENERATOR](./gpts/c-generator.md) This is a coding tool to help you with c++ code or create it for you!